Skip to main content

 (G) Standards of conduct

-(1) An investigative agent shall, during the course of an investigation, act in a professional manner and treat all parties involved, including individuals with developmental disabilities, families, guardians, direct support professionals, and others, with courtesy and respect.
+(1) An investigative agent will, during the course of an investigation, act in a professional manner and treat all parties involved, including individuals with developmental disabilities, families, guardians, direct support professionals, and others, with courtesy and respect.

 (b) Has been convicted of, pleaded guilty to, or been found eligible for intervention in lieu of conviction for any of the disqualifying offenses listed or described in paragraphs (E)(1)(a) to (E)(1)(d) of rule 5123-2-02 of the Administrative Code; or